 Benjamin Ewing

-Benjamin Ewing is an Assistant Professor at Queen’s Law.
+Benjamin Ewing is an Associate Professor at Queen’s Law.
 Prior to joining Queen’s, he was a Visiting Assistant Professor at Duke University School of Law.
 He earned his PhD in Politics from Princeton University, his JD from Yale Law School, and his AB in Applied Mathematics-Economics from Brown University, where he graduated magna cum laude.
 At Princeton, Ewing was a Laurance S. Rockefeller Graduate Prize Fellow in the University Center for Human Values.

 David Freedman